Witch Island: Gamage History

 Joshua (1778-1855) of his father's namesake and eldest child was born in Cambridge, Massachusetts prior to his parents moving the family to Fryeburg, Maine.
 He married Priscilla Farrington in 1802 in Fryeburg before moving to Sweden, Maine.
 They raised their family and lived out their lives there.

 Hamilton's Island

 George F. Sproule (1741-1817) was an Irish surveyor.
 He served as the Surveyor general for the Colony of New Hampshire pre-Revolutionary War and mostly remembered as the first Surveyor general of New Brunswick.
-He was hired by Samuel Holland (surveyor) in 1770 to survey and map out the mid-coast of Maine.
+He was hired by Samuel Holland in 1770 to survey and map out the mid-coast of Maine.
 Sproule's 1772 map of the area had the island documented as Hamilton's Island.
 Sproule's map retain the reputation for great accuracy.
 If a name was placed on a location, someone lived there.
 This means a Hamilton occupied the island and a dwelling did occupy the southwest corner.
 Who Hamilton was remains unknown.
 How it became or transferred to Stewart (Stuart) or the identity of Stewart (Stuart) remains unknown; however, the island's name was Stewart's (Stuart's) Island when the Gamages owned it.